skovy/skovy.dev/content/blog/hello-gatsby-goodbye-medium/index.md

 # Conclusion

-There are still a fair number of improvements like better code formatting that I'd like to make.
+There are still a fair number of improvements I'd like to make such as better code formatting.
 But these tools offered an amazing development experience and look forward to working with them more.

 Since I will no longer be publishing on Medium, if you'd like to know when I publish new content you can sign up below to receive new posts by email